deepanshs/mrsimulator/docs/user_guide/method/method.rst

 transition pathways for a given **SpinSystem** object by the initial and final eigenstate quantum numbers of each transition.

+Between adjacent SpectralEvent or DelayEvent objects in an events list, **mrsimulator** defaults to *total mixing*, i.e., it connects all selected transitions in the two adjacent spectral or delay events.
+This default behavior can be overridden by placing a **MixingEvent** object between such events.
 Inside **MixingEvent** objects is a :py:meth:`~mrsimulator.method.query.MixingQuery` object, which determines the coherence transfer amplitude between transitions.
 A **MixingQuery** object holds